Audit logs

 • "destroy" — resource was destroyed.

 • "k8s_access" — k8s access event.
-Some user accessed kubernetes cluster.
+Some user accessed Kubernetes cluster.

 • "talos_access" — talos access event.
 Some user accessed talos cluster.

-• "resource_type" is the type of the resource.
+• "resource_type" is the type of resource.

 • "event_ts" is the timestamp of the event in milliseconds.